 What income can I take - what are the options?

 One way to draw income from a pension is to take only the income generated by the underlying investments such as the dividends or income from shares, funds or corporate bonds.
-This is known as taking the 'natural yield' and generally carries lower risks than drawing on capital (described below), although the value will still rise and fall.
+This is known as taking the 'natural yield'.

 When making your choice you need to consider:

-- Income is not secure and could run out if investments don't perform as expected
+- Income is not secure and could run out if investments don't perform as you hope

 - How much you take out - too much and it might run out